arc-archive/arc-request-ui/README.md

 - ARC request panel (editor + response view)
 - ARC workspace

 The workspace serves as an entire main application screen in Advanced REST Client.
-It only need connecting it with the ARC events system and data models.
-The workspace also need the application handle few basic events (data read/write, filesystem I/O, etc).
+It only needs connecting it with the ARC event system and the data models.
+The workspace also need the application to handle few basic events (data read/write, filesystem I/O, etc).
 This is done in the final application shell that provides platform binding (web platform, Electron, Chrome, etc).

 See the `demo/request-workspace.js` for a complete example of implementation.